 -There are over 55 streets in Atlanta with the name 'Peachtree'.

 -Hartsfield-Jackson Atlanta Airport is truly the busiest airport in the world.

 Atlanta city lights © Rick_Austin

-Atlanta attracts visitors both for holidays and business, with its plethora of entertainment, shopping and cultural attractions as well as innumerable world-class convention and accommodation venues.
-The downtown Peachtree Center pedestrianised precinct covers about 14 blocks of retail space, including massive hotels, dozens of restaurants and imposing office towers.
-There are also plenty of museums, galleries and centres for performing arts, as well as the world's largest aquarium.
+Atlanta attracts visitors both for holidays and business, with its plethora of entertainment, shopping, and cultural attractions as well as innumerable world-class convention and accommodation venues.
+The downtown pedestrianised Peachtree Center covers about 14 blocks of retail space, including plenty of museums, galleries and centres for performing arts, as well as the world's largest aquarium.

 Tourist must be sure to visit the sites dedicated to the Atlantan born Dr. Martin Luther King, Jr. These include his childhood home and the church where he preached and the first leaders of the Civil Right Movement met.